sharetribe/flex-docs/src/docs/howto-users-and-authentication/enable-google-login/index.md

    clicking "+ Add new trusted client".
-In case you are using two distinct Google Sign-In projects, configure those as distinct clients in Console but always bundle all the client IDs of a single project into one identity provider client in Flex Console.
+In case you are using two distinct Google Sign-In projects, configure those as distinct clients in Console but always bundle all the client IDs of a single project into one identity provider client in Sharetribe Console.
 7. Click "Add client" and your identity provider client is ready.

 ## Configure Sharetribe Web Template